kracejic/cleanCppProject/readme.md

 git commit -m "first commit"
 ~~~

 Do not forget to change name of *example* binary in `source/CMakeLists.txt` and `test/CMakeLists.txt`.
-Also working on design document is helpfull.

 ## Building instructions